 Where the School has dictated that specific training is mandatory, all employees within this requirement must undertake this within the required time and frequency.
-The School uses the Smartlog system for on line training.

 Specific Training

 No employee will carry out tasks for which he/she has not received adequate training.
 He/she must also be deemed 'competent' to undertake the task.
 In particular, training must cover asbestos awareness, manual handling, the operation of dangerous machinery, mechanical or electrical maintenance of equipment or machinery, and department/ health and safety policies and risk assessments that are in place.